kergalym/PRPEE/README.md

 <p style="font-size: small">Normal mapping Setup for Panda3D (with TBS option)</p>

 <img src="https://i.imgur.com/lndfqdr.jpg" />
-<p style="font-size: small">Normal mapping Setup for Panda3D + RenderPipeline</p>
+<p style="font-size: small">Normal mapping Setup for Panda3D </p>

 To use it, you have to create a material for your mesh, set up the Principled BSDF shader by connecting at least the Image Texture shader and optionally UV Map.

 The PBR node support is still work in progress, if you find important features missing please contact the developers.

 **Use this version of PRPEE carefully.
-It designed to use with RenderPipeline only.
 It may contain bugs and may not work for the objects with complex node system applied (something more than UVMap and Texture Image).**